 Most importantly, make sure you look closely at the pastoral side.
 All schools wax lyrical about their pastoral care, but an open day is an opportunity to see it in action.
 Ask the school about its social media or bullying policies; find out how it supports parents and pupils during difficult times; and enquire about how it handles mental-health issues.
 Don’t feel embarrassed: these are all perfectly reasonable questions, and you should expect confident and detailed answers.

 Go back and visit again.
 We’d suggest booking a one-to-one meeting with the head (either virtually or in person) too – this is particularly important if you have any niggling doubts.
 If you feel the head is skirting around an important issue, then there’s your answer right there.

 may not be quite the same, but if you can’t get to a school in person, they’re the next best thing.
-Schools have worked tirelessly throughout the pandemic to produce a wealth of videos and online resources for prospective parents.
+Many schools worked tirelessly throughout the pandemic to produce a wealth of videos and online resources for prospective parents, and they're still reaping the benefits.
 ‘Although nothing can replace a personal visit, you will still have a chance to hear from our teachers and see our pupils in action,’ says Cranleigh Prep School

 ‘If you know current parents, arrange a chat to get their insider knowledge, says Wells Cathedral Junior School